hikutomi/Coursera_JHU_G-CData_Final/README.md

  - 2. Each observation forms a row.
  - 3. Each type of observational unit forms a table

 There are two main data tables, "dataAll" and "selectedGroupedSummary". "dataAll" is created in the process 1. of 3). run_analysis.R. in a way to satisfy the conditions of tidy data, consisting 10,299 rows and 563 columns.
 10,299 rows are all observations of test and train measurement by each Subject and Activity.
-563 columns consists of "Subject" and "Activity", and 561 measurements, e.g. "tBodyAccMagMean".
-Therefore, it is a tidy data.
+563 columns consist of "Subject" and "Activity", and 561 measurements, e.g. "tBodyAcc-mean()-X".
+Therefore, it is "tidy".

-Final output "selectedGroupedSummary" is basically a subset of "dataAll", consisting 180 rows and 20 columns, and each average value was calculated along selected variables that contain -(mean) or -(std), grouped by "Subject" and "Activity, therefore, also, "tidy".
+Final output "selectedGroupedSummary" is basically a subset of "dataAll", consisting 180 rows and 20 columns, and each average value was calculated along selected variables that contain -(mean) or -(std), grouped by "Subject" and "Activity, therefore, it is also "tidy".

 5).
-Verification of the "selectedGroupedSummary" "selectedGroupedSummary.txt" file can be read into R with the code below.
+Verification of the "selectedGroupedSummary" "selectedGroupedSummary.txt" file can be read into R with the code below. read.table("selectedGroupedSummary.txt", header=TRUE)
-> read.table("selectedGroupedSummary.txt", header=TRUE)

 (end of file)